The BACLS Monograph Prize, The BACLS Edited Collection Prize and The BACLS Postgraduate Essay Prize

 The BACLS Postgraduate Essay Prize:

-For the BACLS Postgraduate Essay Prize, entrants are required to be registered for a postgraduate programme in Great Britain at the time of the deadline, as well as BACLS members.
-In cases where entrants have completed their studies or are between programmes, they need to have been registered on a postgraduate programme for the year of the prize.
-Essays must be between 5,000 and 11,000 words in length and published in a relevant peer reviewed journal in 2017.
+For the BACLS Postgraduate Essay Prize, entrants are required to be: 1) either registered for a postgraduate programme in Great Britain at the time of the deadline; or 2) at the time of the deadline, within one year of completion of a postgraduate programme.
+Entrants must also be BACLS members.
+Proof of postgraduate student status needs to be sent to the prize coordinator in the form of an email from an academic connected to the relevant course of study.
+Essays must be between 5,000 and 11,000 words in length and published in a relevant peer reviewed journal in 2018.

 Prize coordinator: Dr Ben Davies, School of Social, Historical and Literary Studies, University of Portsmouth, Milldam, Portsmouth, Hampshire, PO1 3AS.